 To keep kids engaged, use the phrase “task” instead of “exercise” or “workout.”
 A 7-year-old could prefer to play ball games outside rather than go for a stroll around the block.
 Encourage your children to participate in their favourite outdoor activity.

-To stay healthy, the US Centers for Disease Control and Prevention recommends that children get at least one hour of physical activity everyday.
+To stay healthy, the US Centers for Disease Control and Prevention (CDC) recommends that children get at least one hour of physical activity everyday.

-As we previously discussed in social well-being additional family activities are needed for them to stay motivated.
+As we previously discussed in social well-being, additional family activities are needed for them to stay motivated.
 Find activities that the whole family will enjoy.
 This is not only a wonderful way to engage with your child, but it also teaches them by example.
 Hiking, swimming, or simply playing tag might help your child become more active and begin to lose weight.
 To avoid boredom, make sure to mix up activities.

 Reduce children’s screen time.
 Obesity is more frequent in children who spend hours on television, playing video games, or using smartphones or other electronics.
 The reason for this, according to Harvard School of Public Health studies, could be twofold –